reggerk/wild-math/README.md

 # wild-math
-Development of Java packages with Wildberger notions of math.
+Development of Python classes with Wildberger notions of math.